open-way-learning/owl-handbook/Outreach-Programming/Client_Engagement_Playbook.md

 * **Using the engagement phases and PDSA rhythm intentionally.** Making sure each phase (Discovery & Fit, Co-Design, Proposal & Agreement, Launch, Implementation/PDSA, Follow-Up & Reflection, Renewal) is visible and planned for, not assumed.

 * **Translating scope into a workable rhythm.** Converting the approved scope and budget into a calendarized pattern of site visits, virtual touchpoints, coaching sessions, and artifact production that is reflected in Productive, the OWL CRM, and the Service Staffing Calendar.

+* **Making staffing decisions that honor our guardrails.** Using the OWL Contractor Manual (especially Appendix D: Contractor Staffing Decision Tree) and the Productive Playbook to decide when work should be staffed by OWL employees vs. OWL Fellows/contractors, and to ensure that any contractor SOWs and assignments line up with the client agreement, Productive budget, and IRS-compliant contractor boundaries.

 * **Maintaining the Train → Main → Final arc.** Naming and revisiting how ownership shifts over time \- from OWL-led to shared to partner-led \- so renewals and expansions deepen impact and local capacity rather than extending dependence on OWL.